A safari tour can be an expensive expedition. However, there’s a basic safari meant for anyone on a budget!

 Now this is what safari is all about.
 It’s about connections: to age-old landscapes and age-old cultures, to that steamed ugali sticking to your fingers (Food Of Tanzania), to that sweet-salty taste of banana beer on your lips.
 For many, safari is less about the accommodations and more about the experiences.
 Luckily, Easy Travel offers both.
 Our three main tiers of safari options can meet your every need and budget without compromising quality or safety.
 Take a look…

-The Three Trip Options of Easy Travel: Basic, Comfort, and Comfort Plus.
+The 3 trip options of Easy Travel: Basic, comfort, and comfort plus

 Before we dive into the specifics of a Basic package, let’s take an overview of Easy Travel’s three package tiers—basic, comfort, and comfort plus (View Our Styles) to see what’s included, the differences in amenities, travel, etc: